-- 1. Stopper one end of the demonstration tube with a rubber stopper and seal with Parafilm M. Make sure the tube is securely sealed and clamp the tube vertically to a support stand.
-Place an empty beaker under the tube to protect against leaks. - 2.
+- 1. Stopper one end of the demonstration tube with a rubber stopper.
+Make sure the tube is securely sealed.
+Place the stoppered end firmly on table. - 2.
 Fill the tube to within 3-4 cm of the top with the diluted (green) solution of universal indicator. - 3.
-Add two drops of 0.1 M hydrochloric acid solution to the tube, stopper securely, and seal with Parafilm M. Remove the clamp, invert the tube, and observe the colors produced. - 4.
-Remove the top Parafilm M stopper (which used to be on the bottom) and add two drops of 0.1 M sodium hydroxide solution to the tube.
-Re-stopper securely, reseal with Parafilm M, and invert the tube. - 5.
-Clamp the tube to the support stand again and observe the full spectrum of indicator colors spread throughout the tube.
+Add two drops of 0.1 M hydrochloric acid solution to the tube and stopper securely.
+Note: Ensure bottom stopper rests against the table before inserting the stopper. - 4.
+Invert the tube and observe the colors produced.
+Rest the stopper firmly against the table. - 5.
+Remove the top stopper (which used to be on the bottom) and add two drops of 0.1 M sodium hydroxide solution to the tube.
+Re-stopper securely.
+Note: Ensure the bottom stopper rests against the table before inserting the stopper. - 6.
+Invert the tube again.
+Observe the full spectrum of indicator colors spread throughout the tube.